anuket-project/anuket-specifications/doc/common/chapter00.md

 * All requirements must be assigned a requirements ID and not be embedded in narrative text.
 This is to ensure that readers do not have to infer if a requirement exists and is applicable
 * Requirements must have a unique ID for tracking and reference purposes
 * The requirement ID should include a prefix to delineate the source project
-* Requirements must state the level of compliance (ex: MUST, SHOULD, MAY) per [RFC 2119](https://tools.ietf.org/html/rfc2119)
+* Requirements must state the level of compliance (ex: MUST, SHOULD, MAY) per RFC 2119[2]
 * Mandatory requirements must be defined in such a way that they are unambiguously verifiable via automated testing
 * Requirements should be publishable or extractable into a machine readable format such as JSON
 * Requirements should include information about the impact of non-conformance and the rationale for their existence